 nextstrain.org/community/...
 URLs (see here for more details).

 Nextstrain is a collection of open-source tools to aid in our understanding of pathogen spread and evolution, especially in outbreak scenarios.
 We have designed these in such a way that they can be used with a wide range of data sources, and are easy to replace with your own tooling.
 Broadly speaking, Nextstrain consists of

 This architecture allows us to

 If pathogen genome sequences are going to inform public health interventions, then analyses have to be rapidly conducted and results widely disseminated.
 Current scientific publishing practices hinder the rapid dissemination of epidemiologically relevant results.
-We thought an open online system that implements robust bioinformatic pipelines to synthesize data from across research groups has the best capacity to make epidemiologically actionable inferences.
-Additionally we have open-sourced all the tools we use, and hope to create a community around nextstrain which supports and promotes genomic analyses of various kinds.
+We think an open, online system that implements robust bioinformatic pipelines to synthesize data from across research groups has the highest capacity to make epidemiologically actionable inferences.
+Additionally, we have open-sourced all the tools we use, and hope to create a community around Nextstrain which supports and promotes genomic analyses of various kinds.

 We are keen to keep expanding the scope of Nextstrain and empowering other researchers to better analyze and understand their data.
 Please get in touch with us if you have questions or comments.

 If you use nextstrain.org, Augur, or Auspice as part of your analysis, please cite 👇👇